Manufacture of wooden houses

 Traditional peasant houses

 The main characteristic of old, traditional houses is functionality.
-The houses were simple, not large, just enough for everyday life.
-Each room existed for a specific purpose, not built unnecessarily, maintaining a certain harmony of proportions.
-Each area had its own particular features, which were influenced by the existing means of construction and foreign influences.
-In Bucovina we can see the influence of the Austrian, just as in Dobrogea we discover the Tatar or Turkish influences.
+The houses were simple, not large, as much as they needed for everyday life.
+Each room existed for a specific purpose, not built unnecessarily, keeping a certain harmony of proportions.
+Each area imprinted certain particularities which were related to the existing building methods and foreign influences.
+In Bukovina we can see the Austrian influence, just as in Dobrogea we discover Tatar or Turkish influences.

-But there is one element common to all parts of the country - the porch, also called the "cerdac".
+However, there was one element common to all regions of the country - the porch, also called cerdac.
 It is one of the specific elements of Romanian rural architecture.
-We find it in all areas, more or less emphasized, on one side, on 3 or 4 sides of the house, simple, only crossed by wooden posts or in the form of a balcony.
-Basically, it is the porch that greets you when you enter a country house.
+It can be found in all areas, more or less emphasized, on one, 3 or 4 sides of the house, simple, surrounded only by wooden pillars or in the form of a balcony.
+Basically, the porch is what greets you when you enter a country house.

 The porch was made of clay or clay mixed with stone and always covered with eaves.
-In the south and on the plains it was lower, while in the high hill, mountain and northern areas it was higher.
+In the south and the plains it was lower, while in the high hills, mountains and northern areas it was higher.
 In wooden houses, the porch was sometimes covered with wood.

 wooden houses